 Take the weather, for instance.
 Colder days might require you to add more moisture to your skin to prevent it from getting too dry.
 When the sun is out, however, it is all about making sure your makeup stays on for as long as possible despite the heat and perspiration.
-If you live in Singapore, you know what we’re talking about.
+If you live here, you know what we’re talking about.

 4 Tips to Sweatproof Your Makeup

 Ensuring your makeup lasts throughout the day is important if you will be spending a lot of time outdoors in the sun.
 Without the right products, your makeup will end up wearing off before your day even ends, leaving your skin looking patchy and uneven.